Frequently Asked Question

 Bots are on your website every day so how should you protect yourself?
 Every site is targeted for different reasons, and usually by different methods, so there is no one-size-fits-all bot defense solution.
 But there are some proactive steps you can take to start addressing the problem.
+Here are nine recommendations to help stop bot attacks.

 1. Block or CAPTCHA outdated user agents/browsers